Xe/site/blog/no-more-youtube-comments-2021-11-27.markdown

 I have disabled the ability for people to comment on my YouTube videos directly on YouTube and the rest of this will explain why.
-If you want to contact me, please email me at me@christine.website or any of the other contact methods listed at christine.website/contact.
+If you want to contact me, please email me at me@xeiaso.net or any of the other contact methods listed at xeiaso.net/contact.

 I use YouTube as a glorified file host for my videos.
 I use YouTube for this because YouTube seems to have the longest staying power and seems to be stable